 To modify the scheduled start or end time, choose the three dots next to the corresponding line.
 You will receive a dialogue box that looks like this:

-5. JDBC Props – This tab allows us to set a JDBC property to be set on the JDBC connection.
+The JDBC Props tab allows you to set up a JDBC property to be set on the JDBC connection.

-6. Debug – This tab allows you to choose what information will be logged for debug purposes.
+The Debug tab allows you to choose what information will be logged for debugging purposes.